eye-division/jeniross/_gallery/commissions.md

 ---
 title: Commissions
 description_markdown: >-
-  Commissions form an important part of Jeni Ross’s work.
+  Commissions have formed an important part of Jeni Ross’s work.
 Each project is different and affords an exciting challenge to combine colour, movement and content and to integrate these sympathetically into a specific location.
 homepage_description_markdown: